 Again, Nathan doesn’t show any concern about his wife Denise.
 No concern and no actions.
 Nathan, knowing that Denise could have been at risk, chose not to enter the house.
 He only gave information to the 911 operator in order to support a possible break-in.

-“I…” is a broken sentence, this is self-censoring, an indication of missing information deliberately withheld by Leuthold.
-He started placing himself strongly into the sentence but then he suppressed whatever he was going to say, a red flag.
+“I…” is a broken sentence, is self-censoring, an indication of missing information deliberately withheld by Leuthold.
+He started placing himself strongly into the sentence but then suppressed whatever he was going to say.

 When police entered the house they found Denise Leuthold dead by a gunshot in the head.

-Nathan told them he had three handguns, a .22 caliber Beretta and a .40 caliber Glock were missing.
+Nathan told them he had three handguns, his .22 caliber Beretta and .40 caliber Glock were missing.
 Denise was killed with a .40 caliber.

 Nathan Leuthold: I’m trying to not think about nothing but the kids, about nothing but the ministry.
 What we do is everything is so tight together as (unintelligible) family.
 One thing, it’s all a house of cards, she is the main one to hold it all together and I’m trying to shut off the thoughts that happens that says what happens was supposed back in may (unintelligible) the window, what happened with this… I can’t go to Europe and hold with kids by myself and be full time so everything I’m trying to hold that off, I want to get this done, I don’t want anymore long agencies out of the room, I want to get this done, somebody has (unintelligible) the kids, I’m trying… I’m trying not to get upset, I don’t mean mad, I mean upset.